rcbops/pytest-rpc/README.rst

 Usage
 -----

-Once installed the plug-ing will automatically be loaded by all ``py.test`` test runs executed in the Python environment in which the ``pytest-rpc`` was installed.
+Once installed the plug-in will automatically be loaded by all ``py.test`` test runs executed in the Python environment in which the ``pytest-rpc`` was installed.

 Features